adam-funk/pi-tilt/readme.md

 Pytilt
 ==========
-Tool for reading your Tilt brewing hydrometer[1] in python on a rasberry pi and send the data to a server.
+Tool for reading your Tilt brewing hydrometer in python on a rasberry pi and send the data to a server.

 Installation